Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: Introduction

 \section{Introduction}

 Probability theory offers many classical results on the asymptotic behaviour of random walks, including the strong and weak laws of large numbers, the central limit theorem, and Cram\'er's large deviation theorem.
-In this paper, we will prove a theorem on the asymptotic \emph{comparison} of two random walks; instead of analyzing only one random walk at a time, it turns out to be interesting and beneficial to \emph{compare two random walks}, so that some understanding of one can be leveraged to gain information about the other.
-As we will see, this type of result can be interesting and nontrivial already when one of the two walks is deterministic.
+In this paper, we are concerned with the \emph{comparison} of two random walks, and in particular on when random walk dominates another one at late times in \emph{first-order stochastic dominance}, also known as the \emph{usual stochastic order}.
+A closely related problem turns out to be that of \emph{catalytic} stochastic dominance, where the comparison is made non-asymptotically but after adding a third independent random variable to both of the original ones.

-While our main result applies quite generally to walks on topological abelian groups, we state it now for easier readability for the case of random walks on $\R$; this one-dimensional case has been proven previously by Aubrun and Nechita~\cite[Section~2]{AN}.\footnote{A minor difference is that Aubrun and Nechita allow $X$ to be unbounded on the left and $Y$ to be unbounded on the right.
-A simple truncation argument can be used to obtain this generalized version from the current \Cref{Rintro_thm}.}
+Here is the result of Aubrun and Nechita on this asymptotic and catalytic dominance, which we will generalize in this paper.